How LMT (Lockheed Martin) Makes Money in 2025: A Deep-Dive With Income Statement

 The Sankey chart below visualizes how each dollar flows from gross revenue, through costs and expenses, down to net income.
 This helps investors spot where value is created, what areas weigh on profits, and how efficiently the company operates.

-- Most revenue flows into gross profit, with cost of revenue (materials, labor, subcontracting) taking the largest chunk.
+- Most revenue flows into gross profit, with operating expenses (especially cost of revenue) taking the largest chunk.

-- Even after significant program costs and investments, 8.7% of revenue drops to the bottom line.
+- Even after large investments and significant costs, 8.7% of revenue drops to the bottom line.

 Key Takeaways

-- LMT's money comes overwhelmingly from U.S. and allied government contracts for advanced defense and aerospace systems.
+- LMT's money comes overwhelmingly from government contracts in aeronautics, missiles, and space

-- High gross and net margins illustrate the power of LMT's long-term contract model and scale.
+- High gross and net margins illustrate the power of LMT's scale and contract stability

-- Heavy investment in R&D and advanced manufacturing, balanced by efficiency in program execution.
+- Heavy investment in R&D and advanced technologies, balanced by efficiency in operating costs

 Explore More Investment Opportunities